ukhsa-collaboration/PHEnix/README.md

 command from. **--sample-name** option is very important, it specifies what output files will be called and the read group in the BAM file.
 If you omit it, **test_sample** will be used.

+`run_snp_pipeline.py` will run the appropriate part of the phenix pipeline based on the input files you give it.
+For example, if you pass fastq files, it will run a mapping step as well as the variant calling step.
+However, if you pass it a bam alignment file instead (e.g. if the SNP calling failed previously for some reason), then it will run only the variant calling section.
+This allows for efficient use of computational resources.

 ## Filters

 One of the key parts of the VCF processing is to filter quality calls.
 To do this we have created a flexible interface with